FluffyBullet/first_template/README.md

 *First Time Users*

 For a first time viewer, I would be following the flow of the website for information on the service and options of the company Bespoke Peony Kisses.
-First encounter is a a friendly welcome with a summary of the website and it;s
+First encounter is a a friendly welcome with a summary of the website, along with a navigation to confirm the feature/sections on the page.
+As the consumer scrolls down the website page, they will be guided through a selection of images displaying previous creations to showcase their abilities.
+Followed shortly by events where the services have been utilized, with their own unique

 Returning visitors